awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 The value of the alarm state\.
 Acceptable values are `OK`, `ALARM`, `INSUFFICIENT_DATA`\.

 **Note**
-Ensure the role associated with the rule has a policy that grants the `cloudwatch:SetAlarmState` permission\.
+Make sure the role associated with the rule has a policy that grants the `cloudwatch:SetAlarmState` permission\.

 The following JSON example shows how to define a CloudWatch alarm action in an AWS IoT rule:

 ```
 {
-    "rule": {
+    "topicRulePayload": {
         "sql": "SELECT * FROM 'some/topic'",
         "ruleDisabled": false,
+        "awsIotSqlVersion": "2016-03-23",
         "actions": [{
             "cloudwatchAlarm": {
                 "roleArn": "arn:aws:iam::123456789012:role/aws_iot_cw",